jeffreykanemitsu/holbertonschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 * No more than 5 functions per file
 * The only C standard library functions allowed are malloc, free, and exit.
 Any use of functions like printf, puts, calloc, realloc, etc... is forbidden.
 * You are allowed to use `_putchar`.
+* The prototypes of all your functions and the prototype of the function `_putchar` should be included in your header file called `lists.h`
 * All your header files should be include guarded
 * Use data structure provided for this project:
 ```C